Generating Hard Examples for Pixel-wise Classification: Experiments: Red Tide Detection

-In Figure~\ref{fig:training_loss}, we observe that the HNG and discriminator converge successfully in the $2^{nd}$ training stage.
-This shows that HNG optimization overcomes the interference of the red tide detection network and the discriminator.
+In Figure~\ref{fig:training_loss}, we observe that the generator and discriminator converge successfully in the $2^{nd}$ training stage.
+This shows that generator optimization overcomes the interference of the red tide detection model and the discriminator.

-Some examples of generated hard negatives, the output of the successfully trained HNG, are presented in Figure~\ref{fig:gen_examples}.
+Some examples of generated hard negative candidates, the successfully trained generator's output, are presented in Figure~\ref{fig:gen_examples}.
 In Figure~\ref{fig:gen_examples}, it can be observed that activated pixel regions (the $3^{rd}$ column of each set) tend to have different colors--i.e., different intensity values for some spectral bands--for certain areas than the ones covered by real non-red tide examples.
-Note that the activated regions in Figure~\ref{fig:gen_examples} do not show typical characteristics of red tide regions--narrow elongate bands with sharp boundaries as shown in Figure~\ref{fig:red_tide}.
-Furthermore, the activated regions by artificial non-red examples appear to be pink while the real red tide are in general red.
+Note that the activated regions in Figure~\ref{fig:gen_examples} do not show typical characteristics of red tide regions--narrow elongated bands with sharp boundaries as shown in Figure~\ref{fig:red_tide}.
+Furthermore, the activated regions by artificial non-red examples appear to be pink while the real red tide is generally red.

-Figure~\ref{fig:training_example_portion} shows an evolution of the change of the ratio of training examples between real negative examples and generated negative examples within one batch as the $3^{rd}$ training stage progresses.
+Figure~\ref{fig:training_example_portion} shows an evolution of the ratio of training examples between real negative examples and generated negative examples within one batch as the $3^{rd}$ training stage progresses.
 Overall, the proportion of generated negative examples within a batch gradually decreases as the training iteration increases.
+In Figure~\ref{fig:training_example_portion}, the generated examples appear to be heavily used for optimization in the first few iterations.
+After about 350 iterations, the positive examples are successfully separated from the generated examples by the optimized network, providing higher accuracy than the case in which the generated examples are not used for training.